bindale324/Payday2-ruler/README.md

 If you think this repository helps you a lot, could you please give me a star?

+# Dependency

+Latest SuperBLT.

+**Caution: The BeardLib is not required!** You don't have to install BeardLib to use our mod.

 # How to use

 The release version is on the left of this page, you can download one release `.zip` file to install.